Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit use case: 'Use when entering a new session and you need to recover prior decisions, open loops, and next actions.'
-Provides clear context but does not mention when not to use or name alternatives.
+The description says 'Use when entering a new session and you need to recover prior decisions, open loops, and next actions,' providing clear usage context.
+It does not explicitly list alternatives or when not to use, but the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.